Galaxy: The Prettiest Star

 Galaxy: The Prettiest Star is a graphic novel written by Jadzia Axelrod and illustrated by Jess Taylor.
 The novel was published by DC Comics on May 17, 2022.
 It tells the story of Galaxy, a teenage alien princess, who is forced to hide on Earth when her home planet is conquered.
 To hide herself from her enemies, Galaxy uses alien technology to present herself as a human boy.

+Publication history

+Galaxy: The Prettiest Star, created by writer Jadzia Axelrod and artist Jess Taylor, first appeared in a Special Edition #1 released on Free Comic Book Day 2022.
+Days later, the graphic novel arrived in stores on May 17.
+As of April 2023, the book's initial run was announced as "nearly sold out" by Axlerod herself, with DC meeting demand with a second print run.

+The titular character, Galaxy, later became a supporting character for Axelrod's run on Hawkgirl.

 Background

 Jadzia Axelrod first pitched several ideas to DC Comics when she was approached by the company through her agent.
 According to Axelrod, they were looking for "writers who are familiar with the DC stable of characters, but who have an unusual point of view", and one of the concepts she pitched was about the character that would later become Galaxy.

 DC Comics liked Axelrod's idea and had her work on a script with Sara Miller, their editor of young adult content.
 After the script was finalized, Miller showed it to Jess Taylor who "instantly fell in love" for it.

 Axelrod's idea for Galaxy came from her desire to tell a story in which the character was not "metaphorically queer or metaphorically trans", but openly queer and transgender.
 Since she transitioned later in life, Axelrod had to research stories and narratives of trans teenagers.